 There are controversies regarding the trail.
 One is the usage by a variety of people with perfectly fine but differing intentions.
 Slow pedestrians and hyper cyclists may not mix well.
 Reportedly close calls – near collisions – may be more the norm than the exception.

-Cyclists do not always give warning ahead.
+Cyclists do not always give a warning ahead.
 Tingly traditional bells are not highly thought of these days.
 Cyclists sometimes appear to operate on the basis that dogs will follow predictably next to or behind their owners.
 All dog owners know that Rover has a mind of his own.

 Electric motor scooters, indeed electric-powered mobility devices of whatever sort are essentially silent.
 Most pedestrians cannot hear them coming.
 And the speeds at which these devices can travel are not insignificant, especially compared with pedestrians enjoying their walk.
 This combination offers lots of potential for trouble.